 As far back as we have newspaper records, we find that dances were held in town.
 Venues included the Town Hall in Acton “Centre”, Exchange Hall in South Acton (both built in the 1860s), and Littlefield’s Hall in West Acton (built about 1893 and burned down in 1904; see our blog post for further information).
+Our earliest dance card was created for the "Eighth Annual Bal Masque" held at Exchange Hall on January 21, 1875, confirming that dances were being held as far back as the 1860s.
 Holidays were favorite occasions for formal balls, but dances seem to have been held quite often.
 Some were fundraisers for local groups, some were either public or private celebrations, and others may have been private profit-making ventures.

 Dance cards were printed in advance with the details of the event, usually including the committee in charge and the group who would provide the music.
 The inside of the card listed the dances that would be performed.
 Blank lines were provided for filling in the name of the partner to whom each dance was promised.
 The card would have a decorative cover, making it an attractive souvenir of the evening.
 Held together by a string or ribbon, the card sometimes had a pencil attached for convenience.

 Attendees were not all dancers.
 According to newspaper reports, spectators could buy tickets for the platform or the gallery.
 The Society has an invitation to a 1904 South Acton dance which cost $1 for a “subscription” and only 25 cents for an orchestra or balcony chair.
 In the Town Hall, in 1896, non-dancers at the Christmas dance were given an adjoining room at which to play whist (Concord Enterprise, Dec.
 24, page 8).